tomviering/Github-Capstone/lessons/03_Intro_to_versioning.md

 * Manage text/data/code effectively
 * Collaborate efficiently

-Though version control was originally designed for dealing with code for large collaborative projects, there are many benefits to using it in other projects with ***text files*** too (`.txt`, `.csv`, `.tsv`).
-Some examples of projects making use of version control systems like Git: writing manuscripts, books or dissertations, and for collaboratively developing as well as distributing teaching materials ([e.g. the Github repository for this class](https://github.com/hbctraining/versioning_data_scripts/)).

-> Note: Different Version Control systems handle different *non-text files* differently.
-> In most cases Word documents, graphics files, data objects from R or STATA, etc., can be included but most tools have limited capabilities for saving version information for these.
+It was originally developed for working on code together.
+However, it also works well when working on text documents (such as `.txt`,`.md` or `.tex` files).
+It is not recommended to use Git in combination with Microsoft Word or Powerpoint.

 **Why Not use Dropbox or Google Drive?**

 Dropbox, Google Drive and other services offer some form of version control in their systems.
-There are times when this may be sufficient for your needs.
-However there are a number of advantages to using a version control system like Git, e.g. facilitating sharing/reproducibility and collaborations.
 Benefits of collaborating with Version Control include:

-* Supports both text and programming languages, and gives the user much more control over how code is represented and disseminated
+* Supports both text and programming languages
-* Allows comments on every modification making it easier to revert to older version
+* Allows comments on every modification
-* Allows you and others to navigate the history of a document readily
+* Allows you and others to navigate the history easily
-* Ensures that changes across multiple documents are coordinated and saved together (easy conflict resolution)
+* Robust conflict resolution (working on the same file does not lead to loss of data)

 ***